The Panel Editor

 To change the style of any individual slice (e.g. to add a new plate to your panel) first check the "Show item's coordinates in popup menu" check box in the editor window.
 Next, right click in a blank area of the old slice to raise the pop up information including the coordinates of that slice.
 Put those numbers in the editor's coordinates, then remove the slice.
 Finally, choose a new slice and it will appear where the old one was.

-If you add a turnout, sensor or signal to a panel using just a number, e.g. "23", it will be assigned to the first system on the preference panel.
-To access the second system, you have to use JMRI system names.
-For example, if the second attachment is to a LocoNet system, you'd refer to a LocoNet Turnout as LT13; a LocoNet sensor as LS21, etc.
+If you add a Turnout, Sensor or Signal Mast to a Panel using just a number, e.g. "23", it will be assigned to the Default System as defined on the Preferences panel -> Defaults tab.
+To access the second system, you have to use JMRI System Names.
+For example, if the second attachment is to a LocoNet system, you'd refer to a LocoNet Turnout as LT13; a LocoNet Sensor as LS21, etc.